Giannoudis/StructuredLocalization/README.md

 - Clear translation templates

 ### From Global to Local
 To localize an application, it must be designed to be as culturally neutral as a global application.
 Global applications are extended by the localization of the respective culture.
-This separation is achieved by placing the localized texts in [Resource Files](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager) of type `.resx`.
+This separation is achieved by placing the localized texts in [resource files](https://learn.microsoft.com/en-us/dotnet/api/system.resources.resourcemanager) of type `.resx`.

 The following overview shows the localization of the sample application.
 <p align="center">